Skip to main content

 - evaluation.evaluate

-To enable the Benchmark Server to read generated results, add the pred_ls field in the get_data function:
+To allow the Benchmark Server to read the generation results, you need to add the pred_ls field in the get_data function:

 servers/prompt/src/benchmark.py